Proofreading resumes and reports

 Most people proofread resumes or reports electronically and if a professional editor proofreads your document they will probably use Track Changes so you can see their corrections.

-For other articles about this topic, check out our Blog: for writers, about the editing stage.
+For other articles about this topic, go to:

 Proofread by Dee Sansom, On Time Typing, Editing and Proofreading